CedricHirschi/esp32-spotify-buddy/README.md

 To control the playback, use the buttons and potentiometer connected to the ESP32.

 ### Reset
-If you want to be able to reset the device, `CLEAR_ON_DOUBLE_RESET` in [`include/config.h`](include/config.h#22) must be set to `true`.
-Then, you can reset the device by clicking the button once again before the onboard LED turns off.
+To reset your credentials (WiFi and Spotify), you can bring `PIN_RESET_SETTINGS` to `PIN_RESET_ACTIVE` while you reset the ESP32.
+This will reset the credentials and you can connect to a new WiFi network and authorize the app again.

 ### Connecting to a new WiFi network
-If you want to connect to a new WiFi network, you just wait until the display prompts you to connect to the WiFi network `Spotify Buddy Setup` again.
+If you want to connect to a new WiFi network, you just wait until the display prompts you to connect to the WiFi network `<MDNS_HOSTNAME> Setup` again.
 Now, you can enter the new WiFi credentials.

 **Note:** Your Spotify credentials are kept, you shouldn't need to re-enter them.